-What happens if you buy an electric car and at some point in your ownership have to replace the battery?
-In this episode of Eye on Engineering, Editor-In-Chief Lindsay Brooke looks at the cost of replacing the BMW i3's battery.
+Nissan's Leaf has been the world's best-selling electric car since it debuted in 2010.
+In this episode of SAE Eye on Engineering, Editor-In-Chief Lindsay Brooke looks at the new 2018 Leaf.
 SAE Eye on Engineering also airs Monday mornings on WJR 760 AM Detroit's Paul W. Smith Show.
 Access archived episodes of SAE Eye on Engineering.

 Spotlight on Design features video interviews and case studies, focusing on technology breakthroughs, hands-on testimonials, and the importance of fundamentals.
 Viewers are virtually taken to industry labs and research centers to learn how design engineers solve real-life problems.
 These challenges include enhancing product performance, reducing cost, improving quality and safety, while decreasing environmental impact, and achieving regulatory compliance.
 In the episode Engine Development for Performance and Efficiency (22:00), engineers from Ricardo and General Motors explain the importance of lessons learned on the race tracks, how using the appropriate design and simulation tools expedite development, and present the new testing frontiers now available with 3D printing.

 Tim King began his career with a focus on fleet modernization and transitioned to responsibility for vehicle and equipment maintenance.
 His 30 year career with what is now NVEnergy, included 25 years in Fleet Services.
 Followed by a similar role with the groups administrative functions, he ultimately became the department manager and assumed a leadership role directly involved with the evolution of the fleet from a garage to a modern, customer-driven support group which formed the basis of his book Fleet Services: Managing to Redefine Success.